 - Become familiar with the basic principles of resuscitation

 You are expected to be part of the team caring for our patients by participating in floor rounds, OR cases, ER evaluations, and ER/floor procedures.
-You are expected to take p.m. call with the team two nights a week.
+You are encouraged to take p.m. call at the discretion of the team during the rotation.

 Surgical Critical Care Service

-This service provides critical care of trauma, general surgery, and surgical specialties (for an example: ortho, plastics, urology) patients in the 7MB B&G ICU.
+This service provides critical care of trauma, general surgery, and some surgical specialties patients in the 7MB B&G ICU.